Editor’s Note: These may not be legal in all 50 states. Check your state’s driving laws before using these while moving.

 Movable sunshades are easily obtainable

-These are the ones we use.
+There are many different kinds and styles available.
 So, when you venture out for that early morning hike or trail ride and you’re traveling directly into the sun, borrow that sunshade or two and better navigate the ride.